gardeneda/Arctic-Ice-vs-Precipitation/README.md

 # Data analysis for a Final Project for UBC EOSC 442:

-<h3>Primary Objective: To determine the relationship between Arctic ice levels/extent and Precipitation</h3>
+<h3>Objective: To determine the relationship between Arctic ice levels/extent and Precipitation</h3>
 <br>
 <pre>
 Libraries Used: